The Settlers and the Unhomely: Tracing the Settler Infrastructures in Eastern Taiwan Through Film History

 Despite Pan’s personal stance, the selection of him by the film studio resulted in the overshadowing of any underlying local narrative by the heroic portrayal of the Burma Road.
 As Pan rapidly gained prominence, he also acquired the freedom to select his own film studio, ultimately joining Hong Kong’s Shaw Brothers in the 1960s, where he further honed his on-location filmmaking style.
 As Pan’s name became known within the Hong Kong scene, Taiwan’s appeal, with its inexpensive labor and abundant natural resources, caught the attention of esteemed directors such as King Hu and Yuan Chiu-feng.
 Consequently, many filmmakers flocked to Taiwan during the 1960s to shoot movies on location, contributing to the burgeoning trend of outdoor filmmaking on the island.

 Traces of the Truku War along the Central Cross-Island Highway.
-From left: A still from A Touch of Zen, King Hu (dir.), 1971; A still from Dragon Gate Inn, King Hu (dir.), 1967; Japanese troops marching toward Truku territory in the Liwu River Valley, 1914; A Japanese expedition to Mount Hehuan, 1913; The Liwu River Valley seen from the Central Cross-Island Highway, 2023.
+From left: Still from A Touch of Zen, King Hu (dir.), 1971; still from Dragon Gate Inn, King Hu (dir.), 1967; Japanese troops marching toward Truku territory in the Liwu River Valley, 1914; A Japanese expedition to Mount Hehuan, 1913; The Liwu River Valley seen from the Central Cross-Island Highway, 2023.

 Of the directors who traveled to Taiwan to film, King Hu was most interested in casting off the restrictions that studio environments imposed on martial arts films.
 In 1966 and 1970 respectively, he came to Taiwan to shoot the martial arts films Dragon Gate Inn and A Touch of Zen; for Dragon Gate Inn, Hu selected the picturesque Hill of Yu the Great, named after the legendary Chinese king, situated along the Liwu River and the Central Cross-Island Highway.
 Back then, the Central Cross-Island Highway was a rustic dirt road, devoid of any electrical infrastructure.
 This premodern ambiance provided the perfect backdrop for the culminating scene in Dragon Gate Inn: the confrontation between heroic royal swordsman Hsiao Shao-zi, played by Shih Chun, and the evil eunuch Cao Shao-chin.